acumos/security-verification/docs/design.rst

     * publishPublic: true | false (default)
     * subscribe: true | false (default)

-  * vulnerabilityScan: vulnerability scanning requirements for workflows.
+  * securityScan: security scanning requirements for workflows.
 See the definition of workflowId above for explanation of the workflow names.
-    Each workflow is associated with a boolean value, which if "true" indicates that a vulnerability scan should be invoked at this workflow point.
+    Each workflow is associated with a boolean value, which if "true" indicates that a security scan should be invoked at this workflow point.

     * created: true | false (default)
     * updated: true | false (default)